getsolus/help-center-docs/docs/user/hardware/compatibility/printers-scanners.md

 ---
 title: Printers and scanners
-summary: List of known-working printers and scanners from various vendors
+summary: List of known-working printers and scanners on Solus
 hide_table_of_contents: true
 ---